Goddessyndrome/Auto-Rental-Platform/README.md

 # 1. Controller (Business Logic)
 The Controller package contains Java classes that handle the core functionality of the car rental system, including user actions, authentication, and car management.

-Key Classes & Functionalities:
+* Key Classes & Functionalities:

 Account & User Management:
+a.
 AddNewAccount.java – Handles account creation for users.
+b.
 AddNewAdmin.java – Allows adding new admin users.
 AddNewClient.java – Registers new clients in the system.
 EditUserData.java – Edits user details such as name and contact information.
 ChangePassword.java – Allows users to update their passwords.